theheuman/scrim-bot/README.md

 npm install
 ```

-To run the tests, you'll need to add a config.json file to the root directory.
+To run the tests, you'll need to add a config.json and a service-account-key.json file to the root directory.

-The file should contain:
+The config file should contain:
 ```json
 {
   "dev": {